 10. Explore the Natural Resources around your City

-I shared in February about discovering "the Hurricane Chapter" in the Adirondack Mountains and what a joy it was!
+I shared a couple of years ago about discovering "the Hurricane Chapter" in the Adirondack Mountains and what a joy it was!
 It is amazing that despite the fact that I have spent nearly half of my life in this area of the United States that I was not aware of these beautiful mountains.
-What started out as a simple drive brought such beauty to my world and joy in discovery.
+What started out as a simple drive brought such beauty to my world and joy in discovery!
+That trip has inspired so many other trips around where we live including visiting the Mother Cabrini Shrine and Whiteface Mountain and Lake Placid.

 What land or natural beauty is around your city?
 Look on a map and see what natural resources surround your area!
 You may be surprised to discover areas that you have never explored or driven to!
 (Don't see anything new?
 Look up national parks, gardens, waterfalls, oceans, lakes, rivers, etc. that are around your city!
 You are guaranteed to find something!!)

 What are tips you have for exploring your own city?
 Never feel that this is second to exploring other areas of the world!
 Remember sweet friends, your beautiful life is the adventure and no matter how near or far you can physically go, you can make life FULL of adventure and joy right where you are at!
-(Want to read more on my thoughts on being adventurers?
-Check out this post HERE!)
+Want to find more travel tips and travel experiences here on the blog?
+Click HERE!
+Want to read more on my thoughts on being adventurers?
+Check out this post HERE!